HarleyCoops/EpsteinEstateBatch7/README.md

 - “Failed to run Codex CLI wrapper: [WinError 2]”: Codex CLI is not installed or not on PATH; fallback will still translate via Responses API.
 - “OPENAI_API_KEY not configured”: set it in your environment or `.env`.
 - Windows: prefer WSL for Codex CLI agent usage.

+## Deprecated/Disabled Components
+- Narrative analysis (`narrative_analysis_of_letters.txt`) is deprecated for strict mode.
+- Character/agent workflows are disabled by default.
+See `config.yaml` if needed.